Charles Frederick, Grand Duke of Baden: Marriages and children

 Charles Frederick married Louise Caroline, Baroness Geyer of Geyersberg as his second wife on 24 November 1787.
 She was the daughter of Lt.
-Col. Louis Henry Philipp, Baron Geyer of Geyersberg and his wife Maximiliana Christiane, Countess of Sponeck.
-She was born on 26 May 1768 and died on 23 July 1820.
+Col. Louis Henry Philipp, Baron Geyer of Geyersberg and Maximiliana Christiane, Countess of Sponeck.
 This was a morganatic marriage, and the children born of it were not eligible to succeed.
-Louise was created Baroness of Hochberg at the time of her marriage and Countess of Hochberg in 1796; both titles were also borne by her children.
+Louise was created Baroness of Hochberg at the time of her marriage and Countess of Hochberg in 1796; both titles were also borne by them.